leanderlee/questrade/README.md

 You will then need to get an [API key](https://login.questrade.com/APIAccess/userapps.aspx).

-After that's it's really simple to use:
+**Important note about key management:**
+After that's it's really simple to use, but you **WILL** need to save the new API key and use it every time you try to reconnect.
+The API key Questrade initially gives you will no longer be valid after you call `connect`.

 ```js
 const Questrade = require('questrade');